Pokémon: The First Movie: Burger King promotion

 Burger King released a limited series of kids' meal toys to tie in with the film.
 Also promoted were six 23 karat gold Pokémon cards, each enclosed inside a large plastic Poké Ball.
 Every card is a 23 karat gold plated slab of metal inside a clear protective plastic case that came with a certificate of authenticity signed by Nintendo of America chairman Howard Lincoln.
 The first run of gold cards sent and released to Burger King locations were packaged in a limited blue box that sold out immediately.
 A large second print of gold cards was packaged in a red box until the film promotion ended.

 Controversy

+A Poké Ball container.
+These containers were determined to present a suffocation hazard and as such were recalled.

 On December 11, 1999, 13-month-old Kira Murphy from California died when half of the Poké Ball toy became stuck over her mouth and nose, causing her to suffocate; she was later found deceased in her playpen.
 Twelve days later, a second child in Kansas survived a similar incident.
 On December 28, 1999, Burger King issued a recall of the toys.
 Adults were urged to discard or return both pieces of the toy.
-Customers returning the toy were given a small order of french fries in return.
+Customers returning the toy were given a small order of French fries in return.
 Nearly a month after the recall, another child suffocated from the toy.
 The dead children's families settled their lawsuits on undisclosed terms.